Kotlin Program to Convert Decimal to Binary (Using Recursion, Loop, Bitwise, and More)

 Method 2: Using Recursion

-// Program 2: Convert Decimal to Binary using Recursion
+// Convert Decimal to Binary using Recursion

 fun convertRecursive(number: Int): String {